FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 81. Create a new layer named ‘Title and Metadata’ and place it at the top of the Layers list.
 82. Make sure ‘Title and Metadata’ is the active layer, then click Create and edit text objects button ![Create and edit text objects](figures/Create_and_edit_text_objects.png "Create and edit text objects") in the toolbox.
 83. Click above the Lower 48 and enter the following title: ‘United States of America’.
-84. Select the title text then click Text->Text and Font from the menu bar.
+84. Select the title text then click Text | Text and Font from the menu bar.
 This will open the Text and Font dialog.
 85. Set the following Text and Font properties:
 	+ Font family: Arial
+	+ Font size: 32

 The title should be centered on the page, so, instead of trying to figure out where center is ourselves, we will use the Align and Distribute Panel to do it for us.